halcyon/renewedbrain.com/FAA.md

 If you wait until the latter half of your 60 or 90 day window, you will need to ask for an extension.
 We book fast and reports take time.

-***STEP THREE: Complete FAA Release for Certified Medical Records*** The FAA also requires that you complete a request for their certified file to be sent to Dr. Lacy.
+***STEP THREE: Complete FAA Release for Certified Medical Records*** The FAA also requires that you complete a request for your certified file to be sent to Dr. Lacy.
 The information in your FAA certified medical file must be included for the report to be accepted.
 If you have applied for your license or ever held a student or pilot license, the FAA has a medical file for you.
 If you were sent a letter, the FAA sent you the form that must be completed.
 We can also provide one for you.
 If you write "HUDDLE" next to Dr. Lacy's name, we will get the records more quickly in electronic form.
 The address for records to be sent to is:

 Rachel Lacy, Psy.D., ABPP-CN (huddle)
 PO Box 58